openPMD/openPMD-api/docs/source/usage/workflow.rst

 Deferred Data API Contract
 --------------------------

-IO operations are in general not performed by the openPMD API immediately after calling the corresponding API function.
+In the C++ API, IO operations are by default not performed by the openPMD API immediately after calling the corresponding API function.
 Rather, operations are enqueued internally and performed at so-called *flush points*.
 A flush point is a point within an application's sequential control flow where the openPMD API must uphold the following guarantees: